kserve/kserve/docs/samples/custom/README.md

 ## Build and push the sample Docker Image

+The goal of custom image support is to allow users to bring their own wrapped model inside a container and serve it with KFServing.
+Please note that you will need to ensure that your container is also running a web server e.g. Flask to expose your model endpoints.

-Use Docker to build the sample python server into a container.
+In this example we use Docker to build the sample python server into a container.
 To build and push with Docker Hub, run these commands replacing {username} with your Docker Hub username:

 ```
 # Build the container on your local machine